William de Lancaster I: Descendants and relatives

 William was married to a Countess Gundred, perhaps his second wife.
-She is sometimes identified with the widow of Roger, Earl of Warwick, who was daughter of William de Warenne, 2nd Earl of Surrey and Elizabeth of Vermandois, but William Farrer instead identified her as daughter of Roger and the elder Gundred.
+Because she was called a countess in contemporary records, she is sometimes identified with the widow of Roger, Earl of Warwick, who was daughter of William de Warenne, 2nd Earl of Surrey and Elizabeth of Vermandois, but William Farrer instead believed she must be a daughter of Roger, with the same name as her mother.